StewBC/gomoku/README.md

 The game of Gomoku written for 8-bit computers using cc65

 0. UPDATES
-Jan 7, 2023 - Initial Version - Apple 2 and Windows Console (Powershell)
+Jan 7, 2023 - Initial Version - Apple 2 and Windows Console (Powershell).
 Jan 10, 2023 - V1.1 - Fixed issues with Undo and sometimes detecting a win correctly.
+Jan 17, 2023 - C64 port - Reports wins wrong - issue around sprintf to be resolved.

 1. INTRODUCTION